 - Measurement Information Transfer.
 This function allows the LMF to exchange measurement information with the NG-RAN node for the purpose of positioning.

 - TRP Information Transfer.
 This function allows an LMF to obtain TRP related information from an NG-RAN node.

+- PRS Information Transfer.
+This function allows the LMF to exchange PRS related information with the NG-RAN node.

 The mapping between the above functions and NRPPa EPs is shown in the table below.